Features of the Student Testing Application

 - The student selects the [Microphone] icon to stop dictating.

-In addition to the standard test tools described in the subsection Test Tools. a student can use a formatting toolbar for part 2 of the ELA PT and the CSA CR writing item above the response field for text response questions (refer to figure 15).
+In addition to the standard test tools described in the subsection Test Tools, a student can use a formatting toolbar for part 2 of the ELA PT and the CSA CR writing item above the response field for text response questions (refer to figure 17).
 The formatting toolbar allows the student to apply styling to text and use standard word-processing features.

-Figure 15.
-Text response question with formatting toolbar
+Figure 17.
+Text response question with formatting toolbar (sample screen)

 Table 3 provides an overview of the formatting tools available.